 The code assumes that the rows and columns of the board are numbered from 0 to n-1.
-When the function search is called with parameter y, it places a queen to row y and then calls itself with parameter y+1.
-However, if y=n, a solution has been found and the variable count is increased by one.
+When the function search is called with parameter y, it places a queen to row y and then calls itself with parameter y + 1.
+Then, if y = n, a solution has been found and the variable count is increased by one.

-The array r1 keeps track of the columns that already contain a queen, and the arrays r2 and r3 keep track of the diagonals.
+The array column keeps track of columns that contain a queen, and the arrays diag1 and diag2 keep track of diagonals.
 It is not allowed to add another queen to a column or diagonal that already contains a queen.
-For example, the columns and diagonals of the 4×4 board are numbered as follows:
+For example, the columns and diagonals of the 4 × 4 board are numbered as follows: